dsnanayakkara/book-manager-app/README.md

 ## Authentication
 The API uses Spring Security for authentication.
 It issues JSON Web Tokens (JWT) to authenticated users.
 To authenticate, make a request to the ` /api/v1/auth/token` endpoint with your credentials to receive a token.
 Include this token in the `Authorization` header of your requests (in the format `Bearer <token>`).
+Please note that Postman will automatically add the `bearer` prefix when auth type `Bearer token` is selected.
+User only have to paste the token in the token text box.

 ## Testing with postman